 Being overweight or obese is a known cancer cause.
-In fact, excess weight is linked to an increased risk for developing more than a dozen types of cancer, including breast and pancreatic cancers.
+In fact, excess weight is linked to an increased risk for developing more than a dozen types of cancer, including breast, multiple myeloma and pancreatic cancers.
 The American Cancer Society stresses the need to keep your weight in check by, first, eating right:

 • Eat a diet that’s limited in processed foods and red meat, five or more servings of fruits and vegetables every day and whole grains.

 • Limit your alcohol intake to one drink per day for women or two for men.

 Diet alone usually isn’t enough to maintain a healthy body and cut your cancer risk.
 So, pick an activity that suits your level of fitness and get moving.

 • Adults should be physically active for at least 30 minutes on five or more days a week.

 • Children should engage in physical play for at least 60 minutes five days per week.

 Infections from viruses, bacteria, and parasites are a known cancer risk in up to 20 percent of all cancers.
 Several of those viruses are sexually transmitted, such as human papillomavirus (HPV) and human immunodeficiency virus (HIV).